solita/pwsh-git-code-review/README.md

 # pwsh-git-code-review

-Tool and examples about how to make code reviews with git without pull requests
+Tool and examples about how to make code reviews with git without pull requests.

 ## Requirements